Paris is a fantastic city that offers so much for visitors. But how many days in Paris do you need to see it all?

 Another famous landmark in Paris is the Notre Dame Cathedral.
 This Gothic-style church was completed in 1345 and has been standing since then.

-The prominent avenue of Paris, also connects the Arc de Triomphe, the famous arch that stands at the centre of the Place Charles de Gaulle with a square Place de la Concorde that ushers you into the Tuileries Gardens that are part of the Louvre complex.
+The prominent avenue of Paris also connects the Arc de Triomphe, the famous arch that stands at the centre of Place Charles de Gaulle, with a square, Place de la Concorde, which ushers you into the Tuileries Gardens, which are part of the Louvre complex.

-The avenue is 2km long so while you might enjoy walking down from Arc de Triomphe, I also recommend using the metro line that runs underneath to reach the Louvre.
+The avenue is 2km long, so while you might enjoy walking down from Arc de Triomphe, I recommend using the metro line underneath to reach the Louvre.

 Tickets to the Louvre must be purchased online, so depending on how many days you spend in Paris I suggest securing them first and arranging your itinerary around it.
 Here are a few options for your visit to the Louvre: